 As we continue to navigate through COVID, it’s never been more important to keep a pulse on your venue’s capacity restrictions to ensure you are creating the safest environment for your guests while abiding by the laws put in place by your state.
 Many states vary in occupancy capacity percentages depending on establishment type.
 What remains consistent is mandatory social distancing measures, requiring six feet spacing between tables.
 Requiring reservations and enforcing time limits on your reservations is a great way to ensure a safe environment and give your staff enough time to sanitize surfaces like tables and cabanas in between each reserved time.

 Whether your hotel property has one pool or many, now is the time to maximize revenue through the last few weeks of warm weather.
-Leveraging a guest experience platform like SevenRooms, operators can ensure they’re capturing robust data on their guests now to help drive more profits through tailored marketing in the cooler months ahead.
+Leveraging a hotel restaurant software like SevenRooms, operators can ensure they’re capturing robust data on their guests now to help drive more profits through tailored marketing in the cooler months ahead.
 Plus, putting processes in place focused on a new and improved guest experience will have benefits that extend well past the pool season.
-For more information on suite of enterprise products, please visit sevenrooms.com.
+For more information on suite of enterprise products, please visit www.sevenrooms.com.